tudurom/windowchef/man/waitron.1.md

 	If true, then some settings will be applied on all windows instead of newly created windows.
 	True by default.

+* `replay_click_on_focus` <BOOL>:
+	If true, when clicking on an unfocused with the intent to focus it, windowchef will also send the click event to the target window.
+If false, the window will receive the click event only if it's already focused.

 * `pointer_actions` <POINTER_ACTION> <POINTER_ACTION> <POINTER_ACTION>:
 	Sets the action that should be done whenever the modifier key and the corresponding button are clicked at the same time on the window.
 There are 3 actions for three mouse buttons: